MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-workspaces-configuration.md

 ### Exchange Online license

 Loop workspaces currently require each user to have an Exchange Online license and the user account cannot be a resource account (e.g. a shared mailbox user).
-If not, users will experience failures in the Loop app; won't receive notifications or signals when they collaborate and update; and encounter failures in other experiences also.
+If these requirements are not met, users will experience failures in the Loop app; won't receive notifications or signals when they collaborate and update; and encounter failures in other experiences also.

 ### WebSocket connections